 Viruscraft began as a Wellcome Trust funded research project combining tangible interfaces, craft and computer games to explore the work of evolutionary biologist Dr. Ben Longdon, who is finding out what determines the ability of a virus to jump into new host species.
-Viruscraft II was later developed with Dr. Ben Ashby and has its own page here.
+Viruscraft II was later developed with Dr. Ben Ashby.

 If you zoomed in enough, you would see that viruses are geometric structures.
 These structures are coated with tiny shapes made from proteins.
 The shapes on the virus fit into similar shapes on the surface of host cells.
 If they match (a bit like a key fitting into a lock), infection can take place.
 To avoid infection, hosts evolve to change the shapes on the outside of their cells.
 To keep up with this change, or to move into a new host species, viruses have to evolve their own surface shapes.
 In real life this happens all the time, like the bird flu virus mutating to infect humans.

 We designed Viruscraft to allow anyone to explore how viruses evolve and jump between host species - the game is based on real host-parasite evolutionary dynamics.
 The game is played from the perspective of a virus - players evolve their virus by changing the shapes on its surface.
 When the shapes on the virus match a host creature on the planet, infection can take place.
 The aim is to keep your virus alive as long as possible by evolving to infect new hosts.
 Players must avoid killing off all the host species, or their virus will die too.

 There are two forms of the game - one is screen based (see link above) and looks like this: